sparkbox/standard/security/security_policy_compliance/devices.md

 ## Android Passcode

-### Setting a Numeric Passcode
+### Setting a Numeric/Pattern Passcode
-A numeric passcode can be set by:
+A numeric or pattern passcode can be set by:

 1. Settings -> Security & Location
 2. Turn Screen Lock On
-3. Enter a 6 digit number for your pin, OR set an alphanumeric password of 6 characters or longer
+3. Enter a 6 digit number for your pin, set an alphanumeric password of 6 characters or longer, OR set to pattern
+  - If you opt for the pattern lock, see the next section

+### Increase Pattern Security
+While patterns can be less secure than a pin or alphanumeric password, there are tactics for making this option more secure if you prefer this route.

+1. Turn off "Make Pattern Visible."
+This will hide the visual path as you move your finger on the screen.
+How to set:
+  - Go to settings -> security -> screen lock (gear icon/ settings)
+  - Turn off the toggle for "Make Pattern Visible."
+2. Choose a pattern that crosses over itself.
+In other words, avoid patterns that could be solved by tracing the leftover marks on your screen.
+3. Set Fingerprint ID as your primary option and use the pattern as a backup (if the option is available to you)

 ### Fingerprint ID
 Some Android devices support Fingerprint security.
 Once a 6 or greater